chompchompbalboa/vapor-docs/1.0/projects/deployments.md

 <img src="{{ asset('img.jpg') }}">
 ```

-Another option is to use Laravel's asset helper to construct your base URL, then construct subsequent URLs using relative paths.
+Another option is to use Laravel's asset helper to set your base URL, then construct subsequent URLs using relative paths:

 ```php
 <head>